Matthew-Lyu/Matthew-Lyu/README.md

 - Do research on the interdisciplinary field of information science, passionate about multi-modal deep learning, path planning and control of autonomous vehicle, and ROS operating system.

-- My aspiration is to ascend the tallest mountains and traverse the longest rivers.
+- *My aspiration is to ascend the tallest mountains and traverse the longest rivers.*

-### Project Highlights
+### <!--Project Highlights-->

-- [Autonomous Driving Project](https://github.com/Matthew-Lyu/AutoDrivingSimulation): Autonomous vehicle simulation based on ROS Noetic: path planning and controller.
+- <!--[Autonomous Driving Project](https://github.com/Matthew-Lyu/AutoDrivingSimulation): Autonomous vehicle simulation based on ROS Noetic: path planning and controller.-->

-- [Computer Vision Project](https://github.com/Matthew-Lyu/Plant-Pathology-2021): Deep learning approaches solve the fine-grained classification problem in plant leaf pathology.
+- <!--[Computer Vision Project](https://github.com/Matthew-Lyu/Plant-Pathology-2021): Deep learning approaches solve the fine-grained classification problem in plant leaf pathology.-->

 ### Contact Information